Aleph-Alpha/AtMan/README.md

 ```
 Note: further model-checkpoints will be downloaded when executing for the first time.
 Sometimes CLIP fails to verify on the first execution -> running again works usually.

+The main folders are atman-magma, for all XAI implementations on the MAGMA model, and BLIP for all XAI implementations on the BLIP model.

 # examples with MAGMA
 ```
 cd atman-magma